NestorRescigno/software-engineering--reference-architecture--workflow-1/DEVELOPERS.md

     # Repository name with owner.
     # Default: ${{ github.repository }}
     repository: ''
+    # Configutation DNS and credencials for access to repository artifact
+    # Default
+    artifact-repositoy: ''
+    artifact-repositoy-token: ''
 ````
 - **Implementation for desployment to publish environment and tagging technical release:**
 ````